KibromBerihu/ai4elife/readme.md

 ## 📁 Required folder structure

-It automatically analyses all cases on a given directory.
-All cases need to be given in a parent directory of any NAME.
+Please provide all data in a single directory.
+The method automatically analyses all given data batch-wise.

 A typical data directory might look like: